 The transmission of data must start on 1 January 2024.

-In order to implement the proposal, the European Commission will work with Member States’ tax administrations and payment service providers in an expert group, which will assist with both the implementation of the reporting obligations for payment service providers and the development of CESOP.
+In order to implement the proposal, the European Commission works with Member States’ tax administrations and payment service providers in an expert group, which provides assistance with both the implementation of the reporting obligations for payment service providers and the development of CESOP.

-Among other activities, the expert group will help the Commission to:
+Among other activities, the expert group helps the Commission to: